Perspectives from a Cowgirl Librarian

 The Jackal's Mistress by Chris Bohjalian

-Chris Bohjalian’s latest novel, The Jackal's Mistress, has it roots in the Civil War when a Vermont Lieutenant left to die in Virginia’s Shenandoah Valley was nursed back to health by a Confederate soldier’s wife.
+Chris Bohjalian’s latest novel, The Jackal's Mistress, has its roots in the Civil War when a Vermont Lieutenant left to die in Virginia’s Shenandoah Valley was nursed back to health by a Confederate soldier’s wife.
 This March 11 offering has taken the seed of that fact, budding into a tense historical fiction novel.

 Libby Steadman has been keeping the home fires burning after her husband Peter left to serve the Confederate cause, even though he had freed his own slaves after taking over the farm from his father.
 While Libby clings to the hope that Peter will return, she knows that he was captured by the Union Army at Gettysburg, his future in limbo.